-Our study adds to a growing body of research on the contribution of detection and treatment on improvements in breast cancer outcomes.
-For example, Sun et al. (2010) estimated earlier detection contributed 17% of the 3.6-year gain in survival among breast cancer patients between 1988 and 2000, and attributed the remaining 83% to improvements in breast cancer treatment.8 We reach a similar conclusion on the contribution of earlier detection between 1988 and 2000 (24%), but estimate a smaller contribution from improvements in breast cancer treatment (64%) because we separately consider death from breast cancer and death from competing causes.
+Our study adds to a growing body of research on the contribution of detection and treatment on improvements in breast cancer outcomes.18 For example, Sun et al. (2010) estimated earlier detection contributed 17% of the 3.6-year gain in survival among breast cancer patients between 1988 and 2000, and attributed the remaining 83% to improvements in breast cancer treatment.8 We reach a similar conclusion on the contribution of earlier detection between 1988 and 2000 (24%), but estimate a smaller contribution from improvements in breast cancer treatment (64%) because we separately consider death from breast cancer and death from competing causes.
 The seven simulation-based CISNET models estimated screening contributed to between 28% and 65% of the decline in breast cancer mortality rates between 1975 and 2000, which corresponds to an equivalent contribution of between 16% and 50% on the resulting gain in life expectancy.1 During this same time period, our estimate of the contribution of earlier detection (24%), fell on the lower end of the CISNET range.
 CISNET also estimated breast cancer treatment contributed to between 35% and 72% of the decline in breast cancer mortality rates or, equivalently, between 50% and 84% of the resulting gain in life expectancy.
+Our estimate of the contribution of advancements in breast cancer treatment (62%) fell on the upper end of the CISNET range.
+Our results contrast with a recent ecological study of US counties, which concluded screening was not associated with reductions in breast cancer mortality nor, consequently, with the gain in life expectancy.20 Even at the most conservative and highest levels of overdiagnosis, we find earlier detection contributed 10% of the gain in life expectancy.

-Our estimate of the contribution of advancements in breast cancer treatment (62%) fell on the upper end of the CISNET range.Our results also directly address the longstanding controversy over the value of mammography screening, especially among 40-49 year olds.
-Our estimate of the benefit of screening among 40-49 year olds, which is based on the actual mortality experience of breast cancer patients, is higher than most previous estimates.
-We conclude that earlier detection among 40-49 year olds contributed 0.56 of the 10.94-year gain in life expectancy, or 5.16%.
+Our results also directly address the longstanding controversy over the value of mammography screening, especially among 40-49 year olds.2,21 Our estimate of the benefit of screening among 40-49 year olds, which is based on the actual mortality experience of breast cancer patients, is higher than most previous estimates.22–24 We conclude that earlier detection among 40-49 year olds contributed 0.56 of the 10.94-year gain in life expectancy, or 5.16%.
 This contribution was greater than the corresponding contributions of 50-59 and 60-69 year olds (4.14% and 3.70%, respectively) and smaller than the corresponding contributions of 70-79 and 80-89 year olds (6.54% and 5.93%, respectively).
 Previous estimates of the benefits of screening among 40-49 year olds came from simulation-based studies, randomized trials, and cross-national studies.
-Yet, simulation studies are based on inherently untestable assumptions on the natural history of breast cancer.
-The efficacy demonstrated in randomized trials may not translate to the same level of effectiveness in actual populations because of limited external validity.
+Yet, simulation studies are based on inherently untestable assumptions on the natural history of breast cancer.25 The efficacy demonstrated in randomized trials may not translate to the same level of effectiveness in actual populations because of limited external validity.
 And cross-national studies are ecological in nature and based on comparisons of whether women were offered screening rather than actually screened.

+The constancy of 3-5cm and ≥5cm tumor incidence rates since 1990 does not necessarily imply screening failed to detect breast cancers earlier.
+Screening only fails to reduce the incidence of larger sized tumors if we assume the underlying nature of these problematic cancers is constant over time.
+Yet this assumption, in turn, fails to consider changes in the risk of breast cancer over age, time, and across cohorts.

+A recent analysis considered these three factors and concluded that the incidence of metastatic breast cancer would have increased over time and screening reduced this increase to produce the constant trend observed.